 Unlike incidence data, mortality data for a calendar year are not updated after the data file is released.
-All states and the District of Columbia submitted part or all of their 2013 mortality data in electronic data files to NCHS.
+All states and the District of Columbia submitted part or all of their 2015 mortality data in electronic data files to NCHS.
 Mortality data for the entire United States refer to deaths that occurred within the United States; data for geographic areas are by the decedent's place of residence.

-1World Health Organization.
+- 1. World Health Organization.
 International Statistical Classification of Diseases and Related Health Problems, Tenth Revision.
-Geneva, Switzerland: World Health Organization; 1992.

-2Chamblee RF, Evans MC.
+Geneva, Switzerland: World Health Organization; 1992. - 2.
+Chamblee RF, Evans MC.
 TRANSAX: the NCHS system for producing multiple cause-of-death statistics, 1968-78.
-Vital and Health Statistics, Series 1 1986;(20):1-83.

-3 Israel RA, Rosenberg HM, Curtin LR.
-Epidemiology 1986;124(2):161-179.
-Analytical potential for mul tiple cause-of-death data.
-An nerican Journal of
+Vital and Health Statistics, Series 1 1986;(20):1-83. - 3.
+Israel RA, Rosenberg HM, Curtin LR.
+Analytical potential for multiple cause-of-death data.
+American Journal of Epidemiology 1986;124(2):161-179.